ferrocene/ferrocene/src/patterns.rst

 :t:`unit enum variant` or a :t:`unit struct`, then the :t:`record struct pattern` shall have at most one :s:`RecordStructRestPattern`.

+.. rubric:: Undefined Behavior

+:dp:`fls_dHtV2BPRFVBB`
+It is undefined behavior reading the :t:`field` of a :t:`deconstructee` that is a :t:`union type` when the :t:`field` contains data that is invalid for the :t:`field`'s type.

 .. rubric:: Examples

 .. code-block:: rust